frankffernandes/nodejs-gra/README.md

 # NodeJs Golden Raspberry Awards - Using Database

-A implementation of example backend application for the Golden Raspberry Awards powered by Fastify running on Node.js.
+A implementation of example backend application for the Golden Raspberry Awards API powered by Fastify running on Node.js.

 ## Features